rhythnic/meteor-mdl-ux/README.md

 {{/MaterialButton}}
 ```

-This will cause the component DOM to be updated, but not yet reactive.
+This will cause the component DOM to be initialized, but not yet reactive.
 Attach a data context to the template to make it reactive.

 ```